appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Crawling Documentation http](./_img/extract-documentation-http.svg)
+TODO square show config and site structure, highlight files that were crawled

 The `http` crawler crawls a HTTP or HTTPS website starting at a configured starting url, and processes each document it encounters.